An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

 \subsection{Integrated approach performance for the deterministic systems}

 To better evaluate the performance of the heuristic approach, we conducted a set of experiments with the deterministic systems under a 10-minute time limit.
-Two settings were then adopted: MIP$_{\text{TEP}}$, which is the MIP solver with a warm start solution that inserts all candidate lines; and D\&R-BS+MIP$_{\text{TEP}}$, which first runs the D\&R-BS heuristic and then executes the commercial solver within 10 minutes.
-Without a warm start, the MIP solver failed to obtain an incumbent solution under the 10 minutes.
+Two settings were then adopted: MIP-TEP, which is the MIP solver with a warm-start solution that inserts all candidate lines; and D\&R-BS+MIP-TEP, which first runs the D\&R-BS heuristic and then executes the commercial solver. \blue{Specifically, in the latter, D\&R-BS is run for up to 10 minutes and the solver is executed for the remaining time, that is, 10 minutes minus the runtime of the D\&R-BS heuristic.}

 Table \ref{tab:results_det} summarizes the results obtained.
-In this table, ``UB'', ``Opt (\%)'', and ``D\&R-BS (s)'', refer to the best upper bound found, the solver optimality gap, and the time taken by the heuristic procedures, respectively.
-Furthermore, ``Gap (\%)'' is computed as { $100\times (UB\{D\&R-BS+MIP_{TEP}\}-UB\{MIP_{TEP}\}) / UB\{MIP_{TEP}\}$}.
+In this table, \blue{``Start'',} ``UB'' and ``D\&R-BS (s)'' refer to the \blue{cost of the warm-start ``build-everything'' solution}, the best upper bound found, and the time taken by the heuristic procedures, respectively.
+Furthermore, \blue{``Gap (\%)'' highlights the optimality gap achieved by the solver, which considers both the best upper and lower bounds found, while ``Imp (\%)'' reports the relative improvement upon the upper bound and is computed as follows.}